Skip to content

 Mouse and laptop

-Even before COVID-19, growing intakes of STEM students and a lack of laboratory capacity for face-to-face teaching has been a real challenge for colleges and universities.
+Growing intakes of STEM students and the high cost of laboratory provision for face-to-face teaching can be a real challenge for providers of STEM education.

-If like many institutions, you need to bring practical learning online in the new world of social distancing and off-campus learning, The Open University can help.
+If like many institutions, you need to find new ways to provide practical learning to increase your capacity, The Open University can help.

-The Open University’s OpenSTEM Labs allow students to engage in practical activities through online distance learning.
-They offer an authentic experience and connections to real data, building your students’ skills for their scientific career.
+The Open University’s OpenSTEM Labs allow students to conduct practical experiments in science and engineering through online distance learning.
+They offer a range of authentic virtual activities using real data that can be accessed from a PC or mobile device, building your students’ skills for their scientific career.

-Students can choose when and where to learn as they build their practical knowledge and expertise independently, without supervision and without having to visit your campus.
+Students can choose when and where to learn as they build their practical knowledge and expertise independently, without supervision and without having to be on campus.

-The online labs are scalable and can be rolled out via your Virtual Learning Environment to your cohort of students – helping you lead the way in the digital transformation of your learning delivery.
+The online labs are scalable and can be rolled out to your students via your Virtual Learning Environment – helping you lead the way in the digital transformation of your learning delivery.

 Benefits of the OpenSTEM Labs approach

-• Provides consistent, convenient and flexible distance learning for multiple students
+• Provides consistent, convenient and flexible distance learning for large student cohorts

 • Simple, cost-effective implementation of online practical learning to supplement your existing offering

-• Can be used at various levels for formal and informal learning
+• Can be used for formal and informal learning at various levels from post-16 to university study

 • Developed by experienced academics specifically for distance learning